diegoflorenca/diegoflorenca/README.md

 I am a Web Developer focused on Front-End, with Bachelor`s degree in Digital Design.
 Moreover, I was an entrepreneur and teacher in Brazil for ten years, working with design, web and technology.
 Furthermore, I am a detail-oriented individual with excellent organizational and problem-solving skills.

-- 🔭 I’m currently looking for work as a front-end developer
+- 🔭 I’m currently looking for job as a front-end developer
 - 🚀 I’m currently learning React, Next and TypeScript
 - 😁 Pronouns: He/Him